Vajsravana/docker-sshd-borg/README.md

 ## Acknowledgements and thanks

 Thanks go to the author of the image, exposing ssh and rsync, by [Panubo](https://github.com/panubo), who did most of the work.
-I added borg-backup, remove some features and modified the user creation part.
+I added borg-backup, removed some features and modified the user creation part.
 You can find the original work at https://github.com/panubo/docker-sshd

 ## Status

 Under development right now!
 Use at your own risk!